-Hemmat returned to MTSU and put what she learned into practice.
-During the week, the business major whipped up “quick, nutritious” 30 minute meals.
+Hemmat returned to MTSU.
+She put what she learned into practice.
+During the week, the business major was a regular Rachel Ray and was whipping up “quick, nutritious” 30 minute meals.
 But on the weekends, she experimented with new recipes.
 Her roommates were the guinea pigs.

 “This was way before TikTok, Instagram or even online recipes,” says Hemmat.